 Kate is currently writing up two main projects.
 The first is the Smart Communities project at Kingston University which looks at using sociological research around norms and practice to encourage more green behaviours.
 Her particularly focus here is the role of social identity.
 She has presented several posters and papers on her work here.
 Working still with social identity, Kate has also explored the role of group processes on decision making in assessment centres.
 Again she has presented this work in a number of conferences.
 Kate's main methodological approach is qualitative discourse analysis and her next planned projects are 1) how knowledge around linguistics can help managers perform better in performance review and 2) how striking workers are portrayed in the media.

 Kate also enjoys the links she can make between the social sciences and classics.
 Recent conference papers have included 'Nice Girls Don’t and Boys will be Boys: A social-constructionist approach to portrayals of gender and relationships in Catullus’ poetry' and she has recently published a chapter exploring rhetoric and emotions '‘It Ain’t Necessarily So’: Reinterpreting some poems of Catullus from a Discursive Psychological point of view.' in 'Emotion and Persuasion in Classical Antiquity'

 Kate has taught psychology at Birkbeck UoL and entreprise skills and business psychology at Kingston Business School.
-She currently teaches at the Open University: psychology in FASS and leadership/change management in FBL.
+She currently teaches at the Open University: psychology in FASS and leadership/change management and the MBA project in FBL.
 She wants to teach business psychology at the OU!